redhat-appdev-practice/website/src/tracks/runtimes/vertx/README.md

 ---
-title: Generate a new Quarkus application using OpenAPI Generator
+title: Generate a new Vert.x application using OpenAPI Generator
 initialOpenGroupIndex: -1
 collapsable: true
 tags: